 Benefit Description You pay After the calendar year deductible Infertility services (cont.)
-Note: We will cover medical or surgical procedures which are medically necessary to diagnose or correct a malformation, disease, or dysfunction, resulting in infertility, and diagnostic tests and procedures that are necessary to determine infertility.
 We limit infertility coverage to correctable medical conditions that have resulted in infertility.
 Your applicable office visit copayment or outpatient facility coinsurance (inpatient is covered in full) will depend on the type and location of treatment or services (See Section 5(a), 5(b) and 5(c)).
 Correctable medical conditions include: endometriosis, uterine fibroids, adhesive disease, congenital septate uterus, recurrent spontaneous abortions, and varicocele.
-In-Network: \$20 per office visit; 20% coinsurance for outpatient medical/ surgical procedures and radiology; nothing for laboratory and inpatient procedures.
-Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges In order to be eligible for Infertility services, you must: be at least 21 years of age and no older than 44; except for diagnosis and treatment for a correctable medical condition which incidentally results in infertility • have a treatment plan submitted in advance to us by a physician who has the appropriate training, experience and meets other standards for diagnosis and treatment of infertility as promulgated by New York State have a treatment plan that is in accordance with standards and guidelines established and adopted by the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, and the American Hospital Formulary Service • the number of allowable artificial insemination procedures is based on accepted medical practices.
-Not covered: All charges • Services for an infertility diagnosis as a result of current or previous sterilization procedures(s) and/or procedures(s) for reversal of sterilization.
-C • Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Services and supplies related to ART procedures Cost of donor sperm or donor egg and all related services Over-the-counter medications, devices or kits, such as ovulation kits Cloning or any services incident to cloning Allergy care Testing and treatment In-Network: \$20 per office visit Allergy injections Out-of-Network: 40% coinsurance, plus any difference between our payment an the billed charges Allergy serum In-Network: Nothing
+In order to be eligible for Infertility services, you must: be at least 21 years of age and no older than 44; except for diagnosis and treatment for a correctable medical condition which incidentally results in infertility have a treatment plan submitted in advance to us by a physician who has the appropriate training, experience and meets other standards for diagnosis and treatment of infertility as promulgated by New York State have a treatment plan that is in accordance with standards and guidelines established and adopted by the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, and the American Hospital Formulary Service the number of allowable artificial insemination procedures is based on accepted medical practices.
+Not covered: Services for an infertility diagnosis as a result of current or previous sterilization procedures(s) and/or procedures(s) for reversal of sterilization.
+Assisted reproductive technology (ART) procedures, such as: In vitro fertilization (IVF) Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Services and supplies related to ART procedures Cost of donor sperm or donor egg and all related services Over-the-counter medications, devices or kits, such as ovulation kits Cloning or any services incident to cloning In-Network: \$20 copay per office visit; 20% coinsurance for outpatient medical/ surgical procedures and radiology; nothing for laboratory and inpatient procedures.
+Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges Allergy care Testing and treatment In-Network: \$20 copay per office visit Allergy injections Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges Allergy serum In-Network: Nothing Out-of-Network: 40% coinsurance, plus any difference between our payment and the billed charges Not covered: All charges Provocative food testing